Barra Awards FAQ

 Who should I contact if I have questions?

-Since certain aspects of the program will continue to evolve over the coming months, please note that we may not have answers all of your questions.
-If your question has not been answered through the FAQs, please reach out to us at firstname.lastname@example.org.
+If your question has not been answered through the FAQs, please reach out to us at email@example.com.